Coronavirus digest: Austria to apply tough restrictions on unvaccinated | DW | 06.11.2021

 In Costa Rica, 73% of adolescents between the ages of 12 and 19 have already received at least one dose of a vaccine.
 Overall, about 54% of the population is fully vaccinated.

-Costa Rica aims to start vaccinating children under 12 in the coming year, and has a deal to aquire over 3 million doses of the BioNTech-Pfizer vaccine.
+Costa Rica aims to start vaccinating children under 12 in the coming year, and has a deal to acquire over 3 million doses of the BioNTech-Pfizer vaccine.

 New Zealand is set to boost aid payments to 346,000 families hard hit by the pandemic, Prime Minister Jacinda Ardern announced Saturday.